14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 Dogstudio shared the importance of their culture and how that affected their work.

-> Everybody in the company has dog nicknames.
+> "Everybody in the company has dog nicknames."

 They really value having fun while doing work and that was shown on the presentation by how having fun and taking bold decisions helped shape and drive the company to where it is at the moment.